souffle-lang/souffle-lang.github.io/_docs/inlining.md

 ---
 layout: docs
-title: Inlining for Relations
+title: Inlining
 permalink: /docs/inlining/
 ---

 Souffl&eacute; offers the ability to manually select one or more program relations to be inlined, i.e., a substitution of the relations are performed.
+This may lead to performance gains by re-computing results rather than storing them.
 For example,

 ```
 .decl R(arg:number) inline